WAQI: Expansion into FM and TV

-In 1948, an FM radio station was launched primarily to simulcast WGBS's AM transmission, as WGBS-FM.
+In 1948, an FM radio station, WGBS-FM, was launched primarily to simulcast WGBS's AM transmission.
 However, by 1957, it was operating just six hours a day, six days a week.

 Storer had been attempting to enter Miami television, but ownership limit complications complicated its path until Storer was able to buy a UHF television station, WFTL-TV (channel 23), in 1954, the same year it moved its corporate offices to Miami Beach.
 Like with WFTL radio a decade before, Storer moved the station to Miami as WGBS-TV.
-After losing the NBC affiliation to new VHF station WCKT (channel 7) in 1956, WGBS-TV continued for a year as an independent before shutting down on April 13, 1957, and selling its physical plant to Public Service Television, which was preparing to put WPST-TV (channel 10) on the air; Storer declared it to have never been profitable.
+After losing the NBC affiliation to new VHF station WCKT (channel 7) in 1956, WGBS-TV continued for a year as an independent before shutting down on April 13, 1957, and selling its studio facility and other assets to Public Service Television, which was preparing to put WPST-TV (channel 10) on the air.
+Storer declared it to have never been profitable.